-It’s been ten years since I first visited New Zealand ten years ago, on a solo backpacking adventure, I thought it was a once in a life time opportunity.
+It’s been ten years since I first visited New Zealand on a solo backpacking adventure.
+I thought it was a once in a life time opportunity.
 Little did I know I would end up married to a New Zealander and return more than five times since that initial trip.
 The one place I like to return to time and time again, is Rotorua.
 Though I haven’t had the chance to go tramping in New Zealand again, my New Zealand bucket list is always growing but Rotorua is my favourite destination in all of New Zealand.
 It’s such a diverse little place in terms of sites and experiences!
 I was really looking forward to returning to Rotorua with kids.
 Especially now that our 3.5 year old remembers everything.
 There is something to enjoy for everyone in the family.
 From the geothermal wonderlands, to many adventure activities and cultural experiences, it is always a jam packed few days.

 Only a three hour road trip from Auckland, it’s the ideal distance for a weekend away.
 Or for international tourists, it can be incorporated into a longer North Island adventure.
 We visited for four nights to ensure we could fit in as much as possible.
 Rotorua is also within close proximity to many other major tourist attractions such as Lake Taupo, Huka Falls, the Waitomo Cave and Hobitton!
 In the past we have used it as a base to bring our tourist friends to the surrounding area.
 Here is our guide to Rotorua with kids.

 I have to confess the Skyline adventures is one of the things that brings me back to Rotorua time and time again.
 I am a luge addict!
 If you don’t know what that is, think mountain, Mario carts and downhill winding pathways through forest!
 Its literally the best fun.
 Ok, I admit, I may get a little competitive with it, but Esme loved winning against daddy.